 1 Do Not Drink Caffeine Or Eat Any Heavy Meals A Few Hours Before Bed

-Caffeine, alcohol, chocolate or heavy meals within a few hours of bed-time can affect your sleep quality.
-Try tot have dinner early and eat some light snacks if you are hungry, like buttered toast or a banana.
+Caffeine, alcohol, chocolate or heavy meals within a few hours of bedtime can affect your sleep quality.
+Try to have dinner early and eat some light snacks if you are hungry, like buttered toast or a banana.

 2 Set Aside An Hour Before Bed To Wind Down

 Take a bath, read, or listen to music – the important thing is to avoid anything too stimulating.
 This is not the time to reply to work emails or stare at screens.